zkonduit/ezkl/README.md

   help       Print this message or the help of the given subcommand(s)

 Options:
-  -S, --scale <SCALE>      The denominator in the fixed point representation used when quantizing [default: 7] -B, --bits <BITS>        The number of bits used in lookup tables [default: 14] -K, --logrows <LOGROWS>  The log_2 number of rows [default: 16]
+  -T, --tolerance <TOLERANCE>  The tolerance for error on model outputs [default: 0] -S, --scale <SCALE>      The denominator in the fixed point representation used when quantizing [default: 7] -B, --bits <BITS>        The number of bits used in lookup tables [default: 14] -K, --logrows <LOGROWS>  The log_2 number of rows [default: 16]